faelgabriel/elixircd/README.md

 ### Demo Server

+The ElixIRCd demo server is a live, running instance of the ElixIRCd server, allowing you to test and experience its features and functionality.

-To connect to the ElixIRCd demo server, you can use an IRC client or a web-based client like [Kiwi IRC](https://kiwiirc.com/nextclient/irc.elixircd.org/#elixircd).
+To connect to the ElixIRCd demo server, you can use an IRC client like [Smuxi](https://smuxi.im/) or a web-based client like [Kiwi IRC](https://kiwiirc.com/nextclient/irc.elixircd.org/#elixircd)

 - **Server**: `irc.elixircd.org`
 - **Ports**: `6667` (plaintext) and `6697` (SSL/TLS)